What Damages Are Available to Victims of Childhood Sexual Abuse?

 - Loss of consortium and companionship with family members, spouses, children, and friends

 Seeking punitive damages may be warranted if the defendant's actions were wanton, willful, malicious, or oppressive.
-The predator or others may have shown reckless indifference to the victim or others.
+For example, the predator or others may have shown reckless indifference to the survivor or others.

 The business, school, university, or other entity may have hired a registered sex offender without completing a comprehensive background check.